 Amanda M. Williams

-I obtained my BA in History from the University of Mississippi in 2014.
-I obtained my MA in History from the University of Mississippi in 2016.
+I obtained my BA in History (2014) and MA in History (2016) from the University of Mississippi.
 During my MA, I began some of the groundwork for my thesis project by reading and translating newspapers and periodicals.
+I completed preliminary archive trips to Slavic archives around the United States and Moscow, Russia.
 From 2018-2022 I will be completing my PhD research at the University of Leeds.
 My supervisors are Dr. Robert Hornsby and Dr. James Harris.

 “Materials for Maternity” establishes a vital connection between the evolution of abortion laws, the Communist morality movement, and the mass housing campaign in Soviet Russia from 1950 – 1979.
 Initially, the re-legalization of abortion in 1955 seems in conflict with and paradoxical to the Soviet administrations’s pronatalist rhetoric.
 I argue, however, that the re-legalization of the abortion procedure was intimately connected to Nikita Khrushchev’s promise of “one family, one flat” for mass housing and Leonid Brezhnev’s vow to improve citizen’s material living standards.